U-C-S/Hurl/README.md

   </a>
 </p>

-## What is Hurl and why am I making it?
+## Why and What?

-The **Default Browser War** in Windows is one of the reasons for creation of Hurl or Sometimes you might need to open a link in a browser of your choice, instead of the default one.
+The Default Browser War in Windows is one of the reasons for creation of Hurl and Sometimes you might want to open a link in a browser of your choice, instead of the default one.
 Hurl is used to let you choose the browser everytime you click a link (links outside of browser).
 So naturally, It acts as default browser to do that.
 And hurl can be powered up with a _browser extension_ to let you open a browser tab in another browser.

 - Fast startup and lightweight.
 - Custom browsers support.